pveyes/vite-plugin-sloth/site/public/markdown/raw/basic-features.md

 ### Query Element

-To query element inside Custom Elements, you can use `this` instead of `document`:
+To query element inside Custom Elements, you can use `this.root` instead of `document`:

 ```html
 <template id="hello-world">